Index of methods to raise queens

 There are many more methods of raising queens than are listed here.
 None are hard to master, though many modern people, whether they are beekeepers or not, seem to struggle with practical skills.
 An example is grafting, where in my experience of running workshops, only about 20% manage it with any degree of success.
 For some reason the other 80% don't seem to possess the required amount of dexterity.

 There is a lot of information about queen rearing, bee breeding and bee improvement on this website, with regular additions.
-Please spend a bit of time exploring them.
+Please spend a little time exploring them.
 There is much more on the pages accessed by the buttons on the left.